 Providing weekly posies in the Lady Chapel and other festivals to name but a few.

 We are always looking to welcome new members.
-So if you would like to get involved or know more, then please do come along to any of our meetings, speak to our Branch Leader, Heather Johns, or contact her via the Parish Office.
+So if you would like to get involved or know more, then please do come along to any of our meetings, speak to our Branch Secretary, Jenny Savage, or contact her via the Parish Office.

 Mothers' Union posy in the Lady Chapel